 Regulatory accountability problems have become more severe as regulation has grown increasingly complex.
 Many believe that neither the Executive Branch nor the Congress possess effective oversight mechanisms to deal with the growing complexity of regulation.
-One reason for inadequate oversight, as noted earlier, is that regulation is not subject to the same scrutiny that other programs receive through the budget process.

-In the Executive Branch, interagency coordination of regulatory programs potentially provides a vehicle for more effective oversight.
+One reason for inadequate oversight, as noted earlier, is that regulation is not subject to the same crutiny that other programs receive through the budget proggrams potentially provides a vehicle for more effective oversight.
 At present, however, coordination often does not go much beyond the opportunity of agencies to comment on regulations proposed by other agencies once they are published in the Federal Register.
-OMB, through the "Quality of Life" review process, has been able to encourage some interagency coordination of regulations dealing with environmental issues.
+OMB, through the "Quality of Life" review process,9 has been able to encourage some interagency coordination of regulations dealing with environmental issues.
 Even this limited form of coordination has been strongly attacked by Congressional subcommittees and environmental groups as unwarranted interference in the agencies' prerogatives.10